mastro-elfo/PerudoDice/README.md

-Under development
+Introduction
 =================

-**PerudoDice** is a web-app to play Perudo game.
+**PerudoDice** is a web-app for Firefox and Firefox OS to play Perudo game.
 This is not the game!
 This app lets you roll dice to play Perudo.

 How to
 ======